ConfigMgr

 Add the Site Server Computer Account as a SQL Server Administrator within SQL Server

 Since I cover these steps in my blog post, How to Create a SQL Server Computer Account Login, I won’t repeat them here.
-Please note: this step must be completed before installing the SCCM SQL reporting services point.
+Please note: this step must be completed before installing the ConfigMgr SQL reporting services point.

-Installing the SCCM Reporting Services Point
+Installing the ConfigMgr Reporting Services Point

 Click Browse…